bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-16-UPenn_Business_2_Finance_1_2026_01_16.md

 If yields stay the same, ${ HPR = YTM . }$

 Hence Bonds are fixed income not fixed return (Bonds are not risk free investments).
-A bond is risk free only when you hold till maturity.
+A bond is risk free only when you hold the bond till maturity.

 Link to official notes: [Link](https://drive.google.com/file/d/1kF8yIMKV3ssBXGv5bApAH3XM29BKIxbq/view?usp=sharing).